philippgille/hello-netcoreapp/README.md

 The SCDs that are built depend on the runtime identifiers in the `*.csproj`.
 To add or remove SCDs, just edit that file accordingly (see [available runtime identifiers](https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog)).

+To interactively build the artifacts in a Linux Docker container, run:

+1. `docker run -it --rm -v ${PWD}:/hello-netcoreapp -w /hello-netcoreapp philippgille/dotnet-libglib:2.0-sdk bash`
+    - This requires your current working directory to be the root of the repository, otherwise use `/path/to/repo:/app` for the `-v` option
+    - When running this on a Windows host, some files need to have LF as line ending.
+See below *Note* for details.
+2. Then, inside the Docker container: `scripts/build.sh`
+    - All files that are created or changed during this process will be created or changed in the mapped directory of your host file system due to the `-v` option.
+3. When you're done, run `exit`

 > Note: When running the `build-with-docker.ps1` script, the `build.sh` script will be executed inside of a Docker container.
 This script requires some files to have LF as line ending instead of CRLF.
 Commiting files with CRLF endings won't help - check your Git configuration `core.autocrlf` instead.

 ##### Build one artifact

 To build just one artifact, you can pass the necessary arguments to the script, like so:

 - Windows:
     - `.\scripts\build.ps1 -publishType "fdd" -frameworkOrRuntime "netcoreapp2.0"`
     - `.\scripts\build-with-docker.ps1 -publishType "scd" -frameworkOrRuntime "linux-x64"`